Real-time speech translation with 2.8-second latency

 | Session initialization | session.update (Session configuration) | session.created (Session created), session.updated (Session configuration updated) |

-| Server audio output | None | response.created (Signals that the server starts generating a response), response.output_item.added (Signals that a new output item is available), response.content_part.added (Signals that a new content part has been added to the assistant message), response.audio_transcript.text (Contains an incremental update to the text transcript), response.audio.delta (Contains an incremental chunk of the synthesized audio), response.audio_transcript.done (Signals that the full text transcript is complete), response.audio.done (Signals that the synthesized audio is complete), response.content_part.done (Signals that a text or audio content part for the assistant message is complete), response.output_item.done (Signals that the entire output item for the assistant message is complete), response.done (Signals that the entire response is complete) |
+| Server audio output | None | response.created (Signals that the server starts generating a response), response.output_item.added (Signals that a new output item is available), conversation.item.created (A new message item is created in the conversation), response.content_part.added (Signals that a new content part has been added to the assistant message), response.text.text (Incremental translated text in text-only modality), response.audio_transcript.text (Incremental translated text in audio+text modality), response.audio.delta (Contains an incremental chunk of the synthesized audio), response.text.done (Translation text complete in text-only modality), response.audio_transcript.done (Translation text complete in audio+text modality), response.audio.done (Signals that the synthesized audio is complete), response.content_part.done (Signals that a text or audio content part for the assistant message is complete), response.output_item.done (Signals that the entire output item for the assistant message is complete), response.done (Signals that the entire response is complete) |

 The qwen3.5-livetranslate-flash-realtime model uses image input to improve audio translation, helping disambiguate homonyms and recognize uncommon proper nouns.
 Send no more than 2 images per second.